 What does this suggest?

-In the Psychology of Human Error report by Tessian, it was found that just 8 percent of people aged 51 and above felt they had clicked on a phishing email at work (compared to 19 percent of 18 to 30-year-olds, 32 percent of 31 to 40-year-olds, and 29 percent of 41 to 50-year-olds).
-Stanford University Professor, Jeff Hancock, suggests that while “The older generation has, in many ways, the potential tools and mindsets needed for detecting phishing attacks” they may also be more reluctant to admit that they’ve made a mistake in fear of “losing face.”
+In the Psychology of Human Error report by Tessian, it was found that just 8 percent of people aged 51 and above felt they had clicked on a phishing email at work (compared to 19 percent of 18 to 30 year olds, 32 percent of 31 to 40 year olds, and 29 percent of 41 to 50 year olds), Stanford University Professor, Jeff Hancock, suggests that while “The older generation have, in many ways, the potential tools and mindsets needed for detecting phishing attacks,” they may also be more reluctant to admit that they’ve made a mistake in fear of “losing face.”

-Another hugely important factor in the success of phishing campaigns throughout 2020 is the fact that many employees were working from home.
+Another hugely important factor in the success of phishing campaigns is the fact that many employees were working from home.

 What needs to be done?

-- Introducing phishing-specific legislation: As of April 2021, only 23 states had laws that were specifically aimed at phishing schemes.
-While all other states may cover phishing within computer crime, identity theft, and data protection laws, for example, having phishing-specific legislation will help mitigate attacks by providing further clarity for law enforcement and ensuring greater enforcement on offenders.
+- Introducing phishing-specific legislation: As of May 2022, only 23 states had laws that were specifically aimed at phishing schemes.
+While all other states may cover phishing within computer crime, identity theft, and data protection laws, for example, having phishing-specific legislation will help mitigate attacks by providing further clarity for law enforcement and ensuring greater enforcement.

-- Implementing multi-factor authentication: To prevent phishers from accessing personal information, the legitimate identity of the user can be verified using two- or multi-factor authentication.
-As opposed to single-factor authentication which uses only a username/email address and password, two-factor authentication requires an additional layer of information, e.g. a one-time password (OTP) sent to the user’s phone.
+- Implementing multi-factor authentication: In order to prevent phishers from accessing personal information, the legitimate identity of the user can be verified using two- or multi-factor authentication.
+As opposed to single-factor authentication which uses only a username/email address and password, two-factor authentication requires an additional layer of information, e.g. a one-time-password (OTP) sent to the user’s phone.
 Multi-factor adds another layer of security.
 However, while these do add a timely element to the authentication process and are far more secure than single-factor authentication, they aren’t without their vulnerabilities, too.
 Man-in-the-middle attacks, SIM swapping, technical support scams, fake 2FA pages or pop-ups, and scareware are all examples of how scammers have adapted to these extra layers of protection.